Opinion Polarization by Learning from Social Feedback: Model Behavior on Random Geometric Graphs

 Notice that the kurtosis is most often interpreted as a measure of outliers with $\kappa = 0$ for the normal distribution.
 Borrowing the interpretation from \cite{DiMaggio1996have}\footnote{The reader is referred to their paper for some example distributions and the respective kurtosis values.}, p.
 694-696, positive kurtosis indicates a very peaked consensus distribution whereas it becomes negative for flat and even more so for bimodal distributions reaching $\kappa = -2$ in the two-peaked case.
 For the sake of visualizing bimodality in the same interval as the other measures, Fig.\ref{fig:BS01} therefore shows bimodality transformed as $(\kappa + 2)/2$ such that a value of zero indicates complete bimodularity and a value of one no deviation from the normal distribution.

-In addition to the measures used by \cite{DiMaggio1996have}, the polarization measure introduced in \cite{Flache2011small} referred to as \emph{dissimilarity} is shown.
+In addition to the measures used by \cite{DiMaggio1996have}, the polarization measure introduced in \cite{Flache2011small} which we refer to as \emph{dissimilarity} is shown.
 Dissimilarity is defined as the standard deviation of the distribution of opinion distances between all pairs of agents and is zero for consensus and one for the case of the equally sized groups at the extremes \citep[p.
 8]{Maes2013differentiation}.
 Moreover, the \emph{average opinion} (fraction of agents that express $o_i=1$) and the \emph{average strength of support} (average over the absolute values of $\Delta Q_i$) within the two different groups of supporters is shown over time.

 Initially, due to the random initialization of values, approximately one half of the population supports $expression$ 1 and -1 is supported by the other half.
-Notice that these fractions do not change a lot during the simulation even if single agents do change their opinion.
+Notice that these fractions do not change a lot during this simulation run even if single agents do change their opinion.
 The left-most network shows that supporters are initially distributed without a particular spatial organization.
 The individual convictions $\Delta Q_i$ accounting for the strength with which the respective alternative is supported (size of the nodes in Fig. \ref{fig:BS01}) is at a relatively low level for both opinions.
-The initial average strength of support (dashed curves) -- that is, the average absolute value over convictions of supporters of 1 and -1 respectively -- is around $0.4$ for both alternatives.
+The initial average strength of support (dashed curves) -- that is, the average absolute value over convictions of supporters of 1 and -1 respectively -- is around $0.4$ for both alternatives.\footnote{Notice that the theoretically expected value of this measure is 1/3 if both Q-values are drawn from a uniform distribution in $[0,1]$ and that the value of almost 0.4 is the outcome for the randomly drawn initial condition used in this simulation.}